Laboratories

 Attendance of workshop classes is compulsory, a maximum of two absences are allowed.

-1. First step: in order to be admitted to the workshop of your interest you are required to apply by writing an email directly to the instructor.
-The request should be sent to the lecturer through your Unimi institutional email account, indicating your full name and student number.
+1. First step: for second year workshops, in order to be admitted to the workshop of your interest you are required to apply by writing an email directly to the instructor.
+The enrollment periods for the elective workshops will be announced shortly.

 Professors will notify admitted students before the start of classes (by email).